sartography/arena-compose-postgres/README.md

 1. Ensure Docker and Docker Compose are installed on your system.
 2. Clone the repository and navigate to the directory containing the `docker-compose.yml` file.
 The default ports are set in this file, but you can change them if needed.

+#### Using make

-3. Run `make up` to start all services.
+1. Run `make up` to start all services.
 The services will be available on the following default ports:
-4. Access the frontend at `http://localhost:3001`, where `3001` is the default port for the frontend service.
+  * Access the frontend at `http://localhost:3001`, where `3001` is the default port for the frontend service.
-5. Access the backend API at `http://localhost:3000/v1.0`, where `3000` is the default port for the backend service.
+  * Access the backend API at `http://localhost:3000/v1.0`, where `3000` is the default port for the backend service.
-6. Run `make down` to stop all services.
+2. Run `make down` to stop all services.

+#### Running docker compose directly

+This is useful when it is necessary to pass in different environment variables
+1. Run `docker compose up` to start all services
+  * Environment variables found the docker-compose.yml can be overwritten like:
+    `SPIFFWORKFLOW_PORT=80 SPIFFWORKFLOW_HOST=localhost docker compose up`
+  * By default the url to connect to the frontend and backend will be the same as when running with make
+2. Run `docker compose down` to stop all services

 ### Database Access: